 Automation in marketing takes many forms.
 When marketers talk about automating their processes, they might mean anything from building conversion funnels, integrating apps so that they work together (saving their time), or creating workflows for their email, SMS messages, or web push notifications to work automatically.
 In this guide, you’ll learn the essential definitions of email automation building blocks and simple workflows to achieve your business goals.

-I’ll be basing this guide on the GetResponse Marketing Automation platform – a good marketing automation software should offer similar features.
+I’ll be basing this guide on the GetResponse Marketing Automation platform, but the tips I’ll provide are universal and can be used in any other tool.
 If you’re not GetResponse’s user already, sign up for a free account and try it out!

 Table Of Contents